Quicr/laps/docs/relay-protocol.md

 for each advertisement and withdraw.
 Only the s-relay increments the sequence number.

 The relays mainly use the `track_hash` information.
-The `subscribe_data` is provided for MoQT compliance as some of the MoQT subscribe data is needed when sending MoQT subscribe toward the publisher.
+The `subscribe_data` is provided for MOQT compliance as some of the MOQT subscribe data is needed when sending MOQT subscribe toward the publisher.
 Other parameters could be used by control servers to further authorize the subscribe.

 ```